 - Use Your Favorite Animal: Pick your favorite animal and weave it into your January spread.

 - Build Around Your Goals: Have a specific new year goal?
-Make that your January bullet journal theme!
+Make that your bullet journal theme for January!

 - Focus On Positive Memories: Draw or letter some of your favorite memories from the past year.